 Murky water requires lures that appeal to senses beyond vision.
 Vibration, sound, and scent become primary attractants when visibility drops below a foot.
 Choose lures with rattles, wide wobbling actions, or paddle tails creating maximum vibration.

 Bright colors help redfish locate lures in dirty water.
 Chartreuse, hot pink, and white provide visibility in chocolate milk conditions.
 Increase lure size to create larger profiles and more water displacement.
-Slow retrieves keep lures in the strike zone longer, similar to techniques used when fishing for exotic saltwater species.
+Slow retrieves keep lures in the strike zone longer.

 Grass Flats vs. Oyster Bars